zankzeke/magpie/README.md

 ### Downloading a Precompiled Version ###

-A complete version of Magpie that has already been compiled is available for [download](http://josquin.northwestern.edu/data-mining/magpie/nightly/Magpie.zip).
-Given that Magpie is written entirely in Java, this version should work without modification on any system with the Java Runtime Environment installed.
+A complete version of Magpie that has already been compiled is available for [download](http://oqmd.org/static/analytics/magpie/Magpie.zip).
+Since Magpie is written entirely in Java, this version should work without modification on any system with the Java Runtime Environment installed.

 ## Who can answer my questions? ##